Wings of Fire (novel series)

-Wings of Fire is a series of high fantasy novels about dragons, written by Tui T. Sutherland and published by Scholastic Inc. The series has been translated into over ten languages, has sold over 67 million copies, and has been on the New York Times bestseller list for over 200 weeks.
+Wings of Fire is a juvenile adventure fantasy novel series about dragons, written by Tui T. Sutherland and published by Scholastic Inc. The series has been translated into over ten languages, with some versions having their own cover art, has sold over 30 million copies worldwide making it one of the most successful fantasy series for young readers, and has been on the New York Times Best Seller list for over 300 weeks.
+Wings of Fire is rated for ages 7–12 according to Scholastic, Inc. The series has also proven popular with young adults and older audiences.

 Setting and universe

-Wings of Fire is set on a magical planet orbited by three moons which features two known major continents, Pyrrhia and Pantala.
-The two continents are predominantly inhabited by intelligent dragons that are grouped into ten tribes, seven of which inhabit Pyrrhia (MudWings, SeaWings, RainWings, SandWings, SkyWings, IceWings, NightWings) and three that inhabit Pantala (SilkWings, HiveWings, LeafWings).
-There was also once an additional Pantalan tribe known as the BeetleWings, now extinct; the SilkWings and HiveWings are their descendents.
-Dragons tend to live in their tribe's suited habitat (ex.
-RainWings reside in the Rainforest Kingdom; IceWings prefer the Ice Kingdom; etc.) and most regularly live among their own kind.
-Rare intertribal relationships allow hybrids of the various species to exist.
+Wings of Fire is set on a planet orbited by three moons, which features two known major continents, Pyrrhia and Pantala, and one known major island, the Dungeon Isle.
+The planet is predominantly inhabited by intelligent dragons that are grouped into ten tribes, seven of which inhabit Pyrrhia (MudWings, SeaWings, RainWings, SandWings, SkyWings, IceWings, NightWings), and three that inhabit Pantala (SilkWings, HiveWings, LeafWings).
+There was also once an additional Pantalan tribe known as the BeetleWings, now extinct; the SilkWings and HiveWings are their modern descendants.
+Dragons tend to live in their tribe's suited habitat (ex., RainWings reside in the Rainforest Kingdom, IceWings in the Ice Kingdom, etc.) and most regularly live among their own kind.
+Inter-tribal relationships allow hybrids of the various species to exist; while on the two major continents, these relationships are rare, they are common on the Dungeon Isle.
+Hybrids on the Dungeon Isle who have genetically mixed to the point where it is impossible to identify their parent tribes are known as WildWings.

+Most tribes have unique adaptations suited to their respective habitats, such as cold resistance, the ability to breathe underwater, or camouflage scales.
+Tribes are ruled by dynasties of queens, except for the dragons on the Dungeon Isle, who are ruled by an elected council.

+Some dragon bloodlines are born with the extremely rare power to manipulate reality itself by enchantment, an ability known as animus magic.

-Most tribes have unique adaptations fitting for their respective habitats such as resistance to cold, the ability to breathe underwater, or camouflage scales.
-They are ruled by dynasties of queens.
-Both continents are also home to humans, which were previously called scavengers or reading monkeys and viewed as unimportant pieces of prey, but after the events of both Dragonslayer and Book 14, dragons view them in a different way.
-Some scavengers are even kept as pets by dragons, and their relationships are explored throughout the books.
+Both continents are also home to humans, which in the majority of the series are called scavengers or reading monkeys and viewed as unimportant pieces of prey.
+However, after the events of both Dragonslayer and Book 14, dragons view them in a different way.
+Some scavengers are kept as pets by dragons, and their relationships are explored throughout the books.

-Over 5,000 years prior to the events of the main series, humans were the dominant species of Pyrrhia.
-Dragons in this period were solitary creatures, with no civilizations.
-As the human empires started having territorial disputes, they sought out new weapons to fight each other.
-This resulted in Cottonmouth, one of the emperor's advisors, leading a group of people to steal a dragon's egg.
-Other empires followed suit and soon every emperor had dragons at their disposal.
-Eventually, the first dragon that the humans stole from formed a group of other dragons and hunted and burnt the humans and their towns, driving most of the survivors into hiding and Cottonmouth's group across the ocean.